shree0140/Movies_Recommending_Project/README.md

 - **Framework:**
  Built using Streamlit for creating an interactive web application.

-- **Deployment:**
-The application is deployed using Render for public accessibility.

 - **User Interaction:**
 Users can select a movie from a dropdown list to receive recommendations.
 A Streamlit selectbox is used to enable this selection process.